Pet Photography Pro Tips

 8.)
 Get on my Level

-Cute mixed breed dog licks his owner's face while she lays in a field of wildflowers in Newark, Ohio during an engagement shoot.
-This candid shot shows a woman is smiling and laughing while petting her dog
+Cute mixed breed dog licks his owner's face while she lays in a field of wildflowers during a dog and owner photo shoot in Newark, Ohio during an engagement shoot.

 During sessions, you’re likely to find me laying on the ground while I shoot…so why don’t you come join me?
 It’s super important for me to get down to the dog’s eye level when shooting as this helps highlight your pet in the most flattering way.
 Laying in the grass with your pet allows you to both be on the same level, as equals.
 Being close together is relaxing for you both, and allows us to capture sweet candid moments.